Mvalentino92/Math_4_Glory/README.md

 **Continued_Fract_sqrt.jl:** Uses continued fractions to return the square root of a number.
 Perfectly accurate (error of 0 or 1e-15), and instantaneous in computation.
 Even up to large integers.

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers.

+**areaOfCircle:** Calculates the area of the circle, without the use of PI.
+Instead, uses an estimation based on a number of  triangles approaching infinitely small areas.
+Accurate to a percent error of 0.04